 Braxton Hicks or True Labor Contractions?

-Before "true" labor begins, you may have "false" labor pains, also known as Braxton Hicks contractions.
-They are your body's way of getting ready for the "real thing."
+Before "true" labor begins, you may have "false" labor pains.
+These are also known as Braxton Hicks contractions.
+They are your body's way of getting ready for the real thing -- the day you give birth -- but they are not a sign that labor has begun or is getting ready to begin.

 What Do Braxton Hicks Contractions Feel Like?